Why Don't Americans Use Bidets?

 What's A Bidet?

-Put simply, a bidet is something that allows you to clean your butthole with a stream of water.
-Today bidets are either part of a fancy toilet or are a separate fixture that looks like a toilet's younger sibling.
+Put simply, a bidet is something that allows you to clean your butthole with a stream of warm water so you don't have to use toilet paper.
+Today bidets are either part of a fancy toilet or are a separate faucet like fixture that looks like a toilet's younger sibling.

-According to historian DUDES, bidets started in France in the early 18th century.
-Bidet means short-legged horse in French, which is a reference to how you straddle a bidet and also the fact that the French nobility used bidets to clean themselves after long rides on their horses.
+According to historians, bidets started in France in the early 18th century.
+Bidet means short-legged horse in French, which is a reference to how you straddle a bidet seat and also the fact that the French nobility used bidets to clean themselves after long rides on their horses.

 As the popularity of bidets spread, the British turned their noses up at them, thinking they were a form of birth control, like any form of douching was back then.
 Norman Haire, a birth-control pioneer, said in 1936, "The presence of a bidet is regarded as almost a symbol of sin."